jgw004/Joe_ME/README.md

-For those interested, I've put together a brief rundown of my skills, aspirations, and interests.
-Hope you enjoy!

 # INTRODUCTION

-🚀 My career endeavors fall within the DevOps field include studying for the AWS Solutions Architect certificate (February 15), pursuing great project ideas involving Terraform, CICD methods, Cloud environments, and containerization.
+🚀 I'm actively pursuing a career in the DevOps field, currently studying for the AWS Solutions Architect certificate (expected completion: February 15).
+My focus includes working on exciting projects involving Terraform, CICD methods, Cloud environments, and containerization.

-📚 A few courses and/or certificates that I've completed include *Linux Administration* (course by Jason Cannon) for an architectural overview of the Linux OS, *Intensive Cloud Training* (via The Cloud Bootcamp), and a *Devops Bootcamp* (by GeeksForGeeks).
-Please, visit my [LinkedIn](https://www.linkedin.com/in/joseph-williamson-373359107/) profile for a broader overview of my experience and skills!
+📚 Completed courses and certificates:
+- *Linux Administration* (by Jason Cannon) for a comprehensive understanding of the Linux OS.
+- *AWS Technical Essentials* (AWS)
+- *Intensive Cloud Training* (via The Cloud Bootcamp).
+- *DevOps Bootcamp* (by GeeksForGeeks).

+For more detail into my experiences and skills, please visit my [LinkedIn](https://www.linkedin.com/in/joseph-williamson-373359107/) profile!
 <br><br>
 # TECHNICAL